Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

 2. User preferences defined in the `preferences` file.
 3. Isabelle defaults.

-The same is true for #vscode[].
-When starting #vscode[] with `isabelle vscode`, the user can add option overwrites as CLI arguments.
-However, previously there was no method to set Isabelle options through #vscode['s] UI.
-We wanted to alleviate this discrepancy between #vscode[] and #jedit[] by adding options that are relevant to #vscode[] to its settings.
+The same is true for #vscode.
+When starting #vscode with `isabelle vscode`, the user can add option overwrites as CLI arguments.
+However, previously there was no method to set Isabelle options through #vscode's UI.
+We wanted to alleviate this discrepancy between #vscode and #jedit by adding options that are relevant to #vscode to its settings.

-Ideally, the settings in #vscode[] would be kept in-sync with the user's `preferences` file, like #jedit[] does.
-However, to do so, we would need be able to parse and understand the `preferences` file from within the VSCode extension, yet this file is supposed to be managed by #scala[] exclusively.
-Therefore, we instead chose to use the #vscode[] settings as pure overwrites.
+Ideally, the settings in #vscode would be kept in-sync with the user's `preferences` file, like #jedit does.
+However, to do so, we would need be able to parse and understand the `preferences` file from within the VSCode extension, yet this file is supposed to be managed by #scala exclusively.
+Therefore, we instead chose to use the #vscode settings as pure overwrites.

 === Passing Options from VSCode to the Language Server

-#vscode[] itself has no use for Isabelle system options.
+#vscode itself has no use for Isabelle system options.
 These options are used by Isabelle internally, not by the code editor.
 That means that only the language server needs to know the options set by the user.

-When using #vscode[], the user does not manually start the language server.
+When using #vscode, the user does not manually start the language server.
 Instead, they start `isabelle vscode`, which starts an instance of Isabelle's patched VSCodium with an Isabelle extension installed, which then starts the language server once the user opens an Isabelle theory.

 The `isabelle vscode` command optionally takes option overwrites as CLI arguments and converts these into an environment variable called "`ISABELLE_VSCODIUM_ARGS`", such that the extension can read this environment variable later.
-On top of that, the extension used to add a few hard-coded options that are needed for #vscode[] to function properly.
+On top of that, the extension used to add a few hard-coded options that are needed for #vscode to function properly.
 This set of options is finally given to the language server as CLI arguments. @vscode-options-flow-previous shows this process.

 #figure(
   diagram(